-The LAN ports, located on the rear I/O panel, each have two LEDs.
-One LED indicates activity when flashing, while the other LED may be green, amber or off to indicate the speed of the connection.
+The eight LAN ports, located on the front I/O panel, each have two LEDs.
+One LED indicates activity when flashing amber, while the other (Link) LED may be green, amber or off to indicate the speed of the connection.

-LAN Link LED (Right) LED State
+LAN Link LED LED State

 LED Color Definition

 Off No Connection/10 Mbps

 Amber 1 Gbps

 Green 100 Mbps